isomerpages/moe-crestsec/_general/Announcements.md

 permalink: /announcements/permalink/
 description: ""
 ---

-### Colour vision screening for Sec 1 students in Student Health Centre (SHC)

-Dear Parents/Guardians of Sec 1 Students,

-Please click here to see attached letter from Health Promotion Board regarding colour vision screening for your child/ward.
-Thank you.

-### CCA Schedule
+### Announcements

-Click [here](https://moe-crestsec-staging.netlify.app/cca/programmes/student-development/permalink) for the CCA schedule.

-### Application to ITE 2022
+##### Chinese New Year Celebrations

+Dear parents/guardians,

+Please be informed that the school will be having our Chinese New Year celebrations this Friday, 20 January 2023.
+The students will be dismissed at 11.15 am after the activities.
+Thank you and we wish you a Happy Lunar New year!

+##### Information for New Secondary 1 Students

-Click **[here](https://moe-crestsec-staging.netlify.app/i-am-a-student/permalink)** for more info.
+Click [here](https://moe-crestsec-staging.netlify.app/student-admission-info/useful-info/permalink) for more information for New Secondary 1 Students.

-### Subject-Based Banding Information for Parents
+##### Subject-Based Banding Information for Parents

-Click [here](/files/2022%20SBB%20Briefing%20Slides%20for%20Parents%20for%20sch%20website%20(3).pdf) for more info.
+Click [here](/files/2022%20SBB%20Briefing%20Slides%20for%20Parents%20for%20sch%20website.pdf) for more info.

-### MOE FAS Application Form 2022

-Click here[here](/files/MOE%20FAS%20Application%20Form%20for%20Specialised%20Schools%20Sep%2021%202021%20for%202022%20application%20(1).pdf) to view the form.
+##### Sec 3 Parents Dialogue 2022 slides and IEP Q&As.

+Click [here](https://moe-crestsec-staging.netlify.app/i-am-a-parent/permalink) for the Sec 3 Parents Dialogue 2022 slides and Parents' Q&As on IEP.

+##### Sec 2 Parents Dialogue 2022

+Click [here](https://moe-crestsec-staging.netlify.app/i-am-a-parent/permalink) for the Sec 2 Parents Dialogue 2022 slides and Q&As.